 But 95% of people, if not more, give up after their first try.
 They decide whether or not they like a new technique based only on that first experience.

-Here’s the good news.
-As a member of the Magnetic Memory family who always gives a new skill at least one more try, this means that it will take you just the slightest amount of effort to walk 100% farther than the masses who give up.
-And you’ll do this merely by trying this new memorization skill just one more time if you don’t fall into it naturally and easily the first time.
+As a member of the Magnetic Memory Family who always gives a new skill at least one more try, this fact means that it will take you just the slightest amount of effort to walk 100% farther than the masses who give up.

 One last point: In the Magnetic Memory series books I talk about what I call my “Imagination Deficit Disorder.”
 I rarely see pictures in my mind when I read and constantly have to monitor myself that I am indeed using exaggerated images when working in my Palaces, because I do tend to fall back on conceptualizations.